Ways Fake News Can Damage Your Online Reputation

 Ways Fake News Ruin an Online Reputation

-There are three main ways fake news can damage an online reputation.
+There are two main ways fake news can damage an online reputation.

 First, the false reports appear real, turning potential clients and sales away.
 Just one negative article can result and lost business and sales (see, “Why Online Reputation Management is a Great Return on Investment”); if more than one appears in a Google searches, the business can be in risk of going under.